Resolving Conflicts Between Wildlife & People

 nesting of birds in vents causes backflow of air and opportunity of bird mites and fire hazards

-Vent Pipe Cleaned Out So It Will Work Properly
+Vent Cleared So It Works Properly Again

 Service tech showing how much bird nest can fit into one vent

-Vent Pipe Cleaned Out So It Will Work Properly
+Vent Cleared So It Works Properly Again

-Vent Pipe Cleaned Out So It Will Work Properly
+Vent Cleared So It Works Properly Again

 the result of no birds in a vent is a clean dryer or bathroom vent